Points Types

 The connection arrangements are the same for both fixed and sliding types, however note that they are not interchangeable as the two base-plates are different.
 The sliding type have a small peg on the points and a locating hole in the base-plate (left), the fixed type have a large location peg on the base plate and a hole in the pivot, similar to the 25D type shown here on the right:

-It would appear that the 45D fixed points could be fitted to the 25D points plate and thereby gain the quicker fitting, felt lubrication pad, and do away with one of the braided wires.
-Whilst the points themselves can be fitted to the points plate it is all downhill from there.
+On the face of it it seems the 45D fixed points could be fitted to the 25D points plate and thereby gain the quicker fitting, felt lubrication pad, and do away with one of the braided wires.
+But whilst the points themselves can be fitted to the points plate it is all downhill from there.
 You need the 45D condenser assembly as well for the connection tag, which is fair enough, but the mounting tab fouls the adjuster notch on the points, the adjuster notch is at the wrong end making fine adjustment trickier than before, the condenser to connection tab isn't quite long enough, neither is the section of coil wire between the tag and the grommet, and you would have to drill a hole in the spade connection of the 25D to push the coil wire through.
 These last two can be overcome by cutting the wire short and soldering it to the 25D spade (possibly compromising reliability), and trimming the condenser mounting tab, but that still leaves the condenser wire too short and it probably isn't worth the faffing about.

 All types of points are secured with a screw, spring washer and plain washer.
 On an original distributor in my possession the screw is unusual in that it has a plain, narrower portion at the tip before the thread starts (shown on the left below).
 This aids insertion as you can drop it and the washers into the hole in the points, the plain tip drops into the threaded hole in the points plate, holding the screw upright and relatively secure while you get the screwdriver on it and start to tighten it.
 Replacement screws, and those in rebuilt distributors, seem to be standard screws threaded for their full length (on the right).
 With these you really have to drop the screw and washer onto the top of the points while they are out of the distributor, then move the points towards the points plate with one hand and a screwdriver in the other pressing gently down on the screw head.
 Before the points are lowered all the way to lie on the points plate start turning the screwdriver to start the screw, and then you can let the points go.
 If you let the points lie on the points plate before the screw has started it will topple over and there is a good chance the washers at least will fall into the centrifugal mechanism.
 Not too bad if the distributor is already removed as you can just up-end it, shake it, and hope to catch the bits as they fall out, but a nuisance if the distributor is still installed.